Team PNoy: 2013 elections

 However, NPC official and Senator Tito Sotto in September said that the three-party coalition might not be pursued as the determination of candidates at the local level remained a stumbling block in the formation of the coalition.
-The NPC had more local officials than the LP and the NP.
-Meanwhile, Representative Mark Villar of the NP said that they would stay put with their coalition agreement with the LP and that most issues had already been resolved.
+The NPC had more local officials than the Liberal and the Nacionalista.
+Meanwhile, Representative Mark Villar of the Nacionalista said that they would stay put with their coalition agreement with the Liberal and that most issues had already been resolved.

-The President's cousin Bam Aquino and Jamby Madrigal, one of the defeated presidential candidates in 2010, were sworn in as LP members.
+The President's cousin Bam Aquino and Jamby Madrigal, one of the defeated presidential candidates in 2010, were sworn in as Liberal members.
 On 1 October 2012, the President announced the administration coalition's nominees in a speech at Club Filipino.
-The ruling coalition, aside from the LP, the NPC and the NP, included the Laban ng Demokratikong Pilipino (LDP) and Akbayan.
+The ruling coalition, aside from the Liberal, the NPC and the Nacionalista, included the Laban ng Demokratikong Pilipino (LDP) and Akbayan.

 In October 2012, Senators Francis Escudero, Loren Legarda and Fernando Poe Jr.'s daughter, former MTRCB Chair Grace Poe, formally joined the proclamation rally as independent candidates.
 The three independent candidates were also adopted by the UNA coalition.

 According to Joseph Emilio Abaya, the ruling party's spokesman, the independent candidates did not intend to campaign with the UNA, which had also adopted them.
 However, when asked with whom she will campaign, Legarda said: "I will campaign with the Filipino people".

 On January 26, 2013, it was announced that the administration ticket would be called Team PNoy.
 It is a play on the words pinoy, (an informal term used to denote the Filipino people) and P-Noy, the administration's preferred reference to President Aquino, whose nickname is Noynoy.
 Angara said that "we decided to use 'PNoy' to send the message that this campaign is for all Filipinos".
 The coalition released its first TV advertisement the next day with the Team PNoy spelling.

 2016 elections

 A few days after his final State of the Nation Address, President Aquino endorsed Secretary of the Interior Mar Roxas as the standard bearer of his administration in the 2016 general election.
+Meanwhile, Poe and Escudero ran as independents for presidency and vice presidency respectively, while Cayetano ran as Rodrigo Duterte's vice presidential nominee.
+Team PNoy was replaced by Koalisyon ng Daang Matuwid, now composed of Liberal and Akbayan.